phulst/node-tile38/README.md

 ```

 To set up a live geofence that will use a websocket to continuously send updates, you construct your query the exact same way.
-However, instead of execute(), use the executeFence() function with a callback.
+However, instead of execute() (which returns a Promise), use the executeFence() function while passing in a callback function.

 ```
 let query = client.intersectsQuery('fleet').detect('enter','exit').bounds(33.462, -112.268, 33.491, -112.245);